soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/configure-supervision-policies.md

 ## Step 6 - Set up Outlook add-in for reviewers (optional)

-Reviewers that want to use Outlook instead of using the Supervision dashboard in Office 365 or Outlook web app to review communications must install the Supervision add-in for their Outlook client.
+Reviewers that want to use Outlook instead of using the Supervision dashboard in Office 365 or Outlook on the web to review communications must install the Supervision add-in for their Outlook client.

 ### Step 1: Copy the address for the supervision mailbox